rafhaella/rafhaella/README.md

 My career in technology started 6 years ago in the area of help-desk, web designer and graphic design and since August 2022 I am in transition to the development area.

-I have experience in graphic design and web design in UI/UX standards, in addition to having extensive knowledge of various technologies, for example: database and server administration, analysis and data collection, deployment and network management; Knowledge of agile Scrum/XP software development methodologies.
+I have experience in graphic design and web design in UI/UX pattern, in addition to having extensive knowledge of various technologies, for example: database and server administration, analysis and data collection, deployment and network management; Knowledge of agile Scrum/XP software development methodologies.

 Feel free to follow or connect with me and ask me about anything! 👇💬